telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

 ### Custom Icons with Background-Image

-To use any image for an icon in Kendo UI Mobile, raise the specificity of the background-image style to at least 40 in order to override the defaults.
+To use any image for an icon in the Kendo UI hybrid framework, raise the specificity of the background-image style to at least 40 to override the defaults.
 Use background-size to resize the image accordingly.

 The example below demonstrates how to define custom background-image icon.